 What to Expect When Golfing in British Columbia During COVID-19

-Effective August 9, 2021 – Canada will allow entry to fully vaccinated American citizens and permanent residents (currently residing in the US) for leisure travel.
-If you meet the entry criteria, fully vaccinated travellers do not have to quarantine upon arrival to Canada.
+Effective September 7, 2021 – Canada will allow entry to fully vaccinated international visitors for leisure travel.
 Visit the Government of Canada website for details.

 Effective August 25, 2021 – Masks will be mandatory in public indoor spaces everywhere in British Columbia.
-Additional restrictions for dining, etc. apply to patrons in the Central Okanagan and Interior Health Region.
-More details.
+More details

 We have been most fortunate for the opportunity to play golf through the pandemic as golf was recognized as a safe outdoor activity for enjoyment at local golf courses with safety protocols in place.
 With over 80 golf courses in ten different golf regions, your options for a stay & play vacation in BC’s backyard are plentiful.
 If you are contemplating a BC golf trip during the current climate, we encourage you to familiarize yourself with current protocols and recommendations prior to your visit: